Skip to site content Skip to main menu

 Chair

 The Chair will, if present, chair all meetings of the Board.
 In the absence of the Chair, the Vice Chair will preside.
 In the absence of both the Chair and Vice Chair, the Members present will choose one of their number to preside by a majority vote of those present.
-Any power or duty assigned to the Chair in
+Any power or duty assigned to the Chair in relation to the conduct of a meeting may be exercised by the person presiding at the meeting.

 Business at meetings shall be conducted through the chair of that meeting who will ensure that all members and invited attendees receive sufficient opportunity to express their views on matters under discussion.
 The Chair shall promote a culture of openness and debate by facilitating effective contribution, including constructive challenge.